 - A. World System (Political, Economic, and Religious) - 1.
+Support - a) The worldwide influence of End Times Babylon could indicate that this entity is the world system itself, organized against God (17:2). - b) All of the present kingdoms of the world must be removed before Christ sets up his own kingdom (20:1-6).

+2. Problems

-Support - a) The worldwide influence of End Times Babylon could indicate that this entity is the world system itself that is organized against God (17:2). - b) All of the present kingdoms of the world must be removed before Christ sets up His own kingdom (20:1-6). - 2.
-Problems - a) Reference to End Times Babylon as a city (17:18; 18:21) which influences Rome (17:9) refers to an entity that is smaller than the world system as a whole. - b) The destruction of End Times Babylon will be lamented by unbelieving political rulers (18:9-10), businessmen (18:11-16), and sailors (18:17-19).
+- a) Reference to End Times Babylon as a city (17:18; 18:21), which influences Rome (17:9), refers to an entity smaller than the world system as a whole. - b) The destruction of End Times Babylon will be lamented by unbelieving political rulers (18:9-10), businessmen (18:11-16), and sailors (18:17-19).
 Since these mourners would be part of the world system themselves, they wouldn't be able to lament the destruction of the world system from afar.

+B. Religions

-- B. Religions - 1.
-Islam14 - a) Support - (1) Islam has been a great persecutor of the church (17:6). - (2) Immorality is prevalent in Islam in respect to its polygamy and rape. - (3) Islam has recently become a wealthy religion due to the vast Mid-East oil reserves and control of OPEC. - b) Problems - (1) Though some Mid-East sheiks are vastly affluent, Muslims in general are not wealthy (17:4). - (2) Immorality within Islam seems to not be any more common than in other institutions and religions. - (3) While Islam through its association with OPEC has increased say in the world, these entities are not presently controlling a ten-nation confederacy (beast) or Rome. - 2.
-Roman Catholicism15 - a) Support - (1) Babylon was the source of false worship.
-In fact, much of Catholicism has come from Babylon-mother and son worship in particular.16 Add to these parallels in obelisks, relics, pilgrimages, indulgences, purgatory, pontiffs, celibate priests, transubstantiation, and both the Easter and Winter Festival. - (2) Rome, with its seven hills, is the center of Catholicism (17:9). - b) Problems - Even though the RCC derives many of it teachings from Babylonian mystery religion, this does not equate the two entities. - (2) The seven-hilled city and End Times Babylon are not the same entity since the woman rides the beast with these seven heads/hills (17:3, 7).
+- 1. Islam13 - a) Support - (1) Islam has been a great persecutor of the church (17:6). - (2) Immorality is prevalent in Islam in its polygamy and rape. - (3) Islam has recently become a wealthy religion due to the vast Mid-East oil reserves and control of OPEC. - b) Problems - (1) Though some Mid-East sheiks are vastly affluent, Muslims generally are not wealthy (17:4). - (2) Immorality within Islam seems not to be any more common than in other institutions and religions. - (3) While Islam, through its association with OPEC, has increased its say in the world, these entities are not presently controlling a ten-nation confederacy (beast) or Rome. - 2.
+Roman Catholicism14 - a) Support - (1) Babylon was the source of false worship.
+Much of Catholicism has come from Babylon-mother-and-son worship in particular.15 Add to these parallels in obelisks, relics, pilgrimages, indulgences, purgatory, pontiffs, celibate priests, transubstantiation, and both the Easter and Winter Festivals. - (2) With its seven hills, Rome is the center of Catholicism (17:9). - b) Problems - Even though the RCC derives many of its teachings from the Babylonian mystery religion, this does not equate the two entities. - (2) The seven-hilled city and End Times Babylon are not identical since the woman rides the beast with these seven heads/hills (17:3, 7). - (3) Italy has one of the weakest currencies in the world today, so it seems unlikely that the Vatican will achieve the economic envy of the planet. - (4) While Catholicism is wealthy, it is overall in decline.

-14 James M. McKeever, "Who is End Times Babylon?"
+13 James M. McKeever, "Who is End Times Babylon?"
 END 151 (April 1991): 1-11 declares that a Muslim-OPEC partnership is in view; Ramon Bennett, Philistine: The Great Deception (Jerusalem: Arm of Salvation, 1995) declares that Islam is the greatest threat in the world today.

-15 Most Reformers saw Catholics as End Times Babylon (e.g., John Calvin, Institutes of the Christian Religion, IV, 2:12); Ralph Woodrow, Babylon Mystery Religion (Riverside, CA: Woodrow Evan.
+14 Most Reformers saw Catholics as End Times Babylon (e.g., John Calvin, Institutes of the Christian Religion, IV, 2:12); Ralph Woodrow, Babylon Mystery Religion (Riverside, CA: Woodrow Evan.
 Assoc., Inc., 1966, 1981), 7, 12.

-16 See Alexander Hislop, The Two Babylons.
+15 See Alexander Hislop, The Two Babylons.

-- (3) Italy has one of the weakest currencies in the world today, so it seems unlikely that the Vatican will achieve the economic envy of the planet. - (4) While Catholicism is wealthy, it is overall in decline. - 3.
-Astrology17 - a) Support - (1) The prominence of worshipping the stars is well known as horoscopes appear in every major newspaper and increasingly on the Internet. - (2) Ancient Babylon was known for its emphases on astronomy and astrology, so the association with End Times Babylon would be consistent. - (3) End Times Babylon is a home for demons (18:2), which describes the satanic associations of astrology.
+- 3. Astrology16 - a) Support - (1) The prominence of worshipping the stars is well known as horoscopes appear in every major newspaper and increasingly on the Internet. - (2) Ancient Babylon was known for emphasizing astronomy and astrology, so the association with End Times Babylon would be consistent. - (3) End Times Babylon is a home for demons (18:2), which describes the satanic associations of astrology.